 It’s a space where you truly see Team Fuqua in action.
 Each participant leaves having learned a bit more about their counterpart’s experiences.
 These dialogues are the bedrock of the inclusion role.
 I learned about courage, decisiveness and the experiences of those with disabilities from Mary.
 She was the one who encouraged me to succeed in her role as VP of Diversity and Inclusion.

 The VP of Diversity and Inclusion represents the voice of the student body with social issues.
-I partnered with the Assistant Dean for the Office of Community Engagement and Inclusion, Stephanie Robertson, other diversity clubs, my MBA Association counterparts and students to create programming and content for the student body.
+I partnered with the Assistant Dean for the Office of Diversity and Inclusion, Stephanie Robertson, other diversity clubs, my MBA Association counterparts and students to create programming and content for the student body.

 I have a cabinet of seven rock star peers who support me.
 My day-to-day has varied given the onset of COVID-19, political/civil/racial unrest, and the election.
 I planned Fuqua’s inclusion week, hosting Deloitte’s Chief Inclusion Officer.
 We also had a COVID-19 mental health collaboration with the VP of Health and Wellness ending with an end-of-the-year Fuqua Gratitude toast with the VP of Student Life.